uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

 .. note:: Functions :cpp:func:`MFXInit` and :cpp:func:`MFXInitEx` are not required to be
           exported.

-See `Mandatory APIs`_ for details about which functions and in which conditions must not return :cpp:enumerator:`mfxStatus::MFX_ERR_NOT_IMPLEMENTED`.
+See `Mandatory APIs`_ for details about which functions, in which conditions, must not return :cpp:enumerator:`mfxStatus::MFX_ERR_NOT_IMPLEMENTED`.

 .. _export-func-version-table-2x: